netlify/cli/README.md

 ## Manual Deploy

 It's also possible to deploy a site manually, without continuous deployment.
 This method uploads files directly from your local project directory to your site on Netlify, without running a build step.
 It also works with directories that are not Git repositories.

-A common use case for this command is when you're using a separate Contiuous Integration (CI) tool, deploying prebuilt files to Netlify at the end of the CI tool tasks.
+A common use case for this command is when you're using a separate Continuous Integration (CI) tool, deploying prebuilt files to Netlify at the end of the CI tool tasks.

 ### Create a new site